 Who should NOT take this medication?

-- is allergic to insulin or to any of the ingredients of the medication
+- are allergic to insulin or any ingredients of the medication

 What side effects are possible with this medication?